d-kanai/nuxt-helidon-practice/e2e/readme.md

 # One-stop e2e test cases
 add-user.spec.ts

-# Container startup is implemented using testcontainer
+# Use testcontainers to startup containers
 containers.ts

-I use set gloabl-setup.ts and global-teardown.ts into playwright.config.ts to start and stop the container environment before and after playwright starts.
+I set gloabl-setup.ts and global-teardown.ts into
+playwright.config.ts to start and stop the container environment before and after playwright starts.

 # Use TypeORM to interact with Database